traced-fabric/core/.changeset/eight-dragons-complain.md

 #### New Features

+- Added `isAssigning(...)` function to check if the `traced` structures will accept any modification.

-- Added `isAssigning(...)` function to ignore any modification to a `traced` structures in the given function (deleting, adding, or changing the values).
+- Added `withoutAssigning(...)` function to ignore any modification to a `traced` structures in the given function (deleting, adding, or changing the values).
 But the `mutations` will be recorded.

-- Added `isisAssigning(...)` function to check if the `traced` structures will accept any modification.